pat721/co2footprint_tracker/README.md

 The application tracks the users data usage and calculates the emitted CO2-values based on a computational model, which is currently under development by [ZHAW](https://www.zhaw.ch/de/hochschule/).
 In order to be able to classify consumption properly, CO2 equivalents are given that are familiar from everyday life.

+## Calculation model

+The CO2 value is composed of various factors.
+The energy consumption during use and average values of production and disposal of smartphones and tablets.
+Also part of the calculation model are usage time, wifi/mobility.

+All these factors are evaluated on the basis of the location and are thus converted into a CO2 value.
+The determination of the average values is based on an ongoing scientific study of the HTWG Konstanz in cooperation with the ETH Zurich.

 The application is currently only available for **android devices**.